Advanced

 Summary

-Chancellor Greg Kegel confirmed that the leave was imposed and said the university was assessing its response.
-As of late September, Balemba Brownlee remained on leave, and faculty reported uncertainty about how much latitude they had for social media commentary.
-The case stirred debate over application of Montana’s academic freedom policies and whether speech by faculty outside the classroom could be subject to discipline.
+The university condemned violence in a statement, emphasizing that her remarks were personal and not institutional views, and said it would follow personnel review procedures.
+Chancellor Greg Kegel confirmed the leave and said the university was assessing its response.
+By late September, Balemba remained on leave, leaving faculty uncertain about the scope of their freedom to comment on social media.
+The case raised questions about Montana’s academic freedom policies and whether off-campus faculty speech could be subject to discipline.